alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 Some people are proposing a solution to climate change which can be a bit disappointing: just planting trees.
+Maybe you are now thinking:
+"Bloody hippies!
+Use technology!"
-I am sure you prefer to think of clever carbon-capture devices that could turn the tide and suck all that carbon out of the skies, using modern technology.
+You probably prefer to think of clever carbon-capture devices that could turn the tide and suck all that carbon out of the skies, using modern technology.
 Problem is, none of it works properly yet, and possibly will never work.
+Until it does,
+why not use low-tech solutions?

-Meanwhile Mother Nature has created these wonderful machines that have evolved during millions of years to become better at basically one thing: convert CO₂ to carbon in their trunks.
+As it happens Mother Nature has created these wonderful machines that have evolved during millions of years to become better at basically one thing: convert CO₂ to carbon in their trunks.
+This is exactly what we need now!
 In the process they also generate sugars, create seeds and deter hungry animals, plus give shade and provide for excellent furniture.
 But these are secondary interests.